aitva/dotfiles/shortcuts.md

 - to uppercase `gU`
 - to toggle the case `g~`

+Search and replace:

+- select inside a function: `vif`

 ## Tmux

 Below is a list of shortcuts for [tmux](https://github.com/tmux/tmux).